 Fermented Khaman Dhokla

 Khaman dhokla is an Indian steamed bread made from a fermented batter.
-It is traditionally eaten for breakfast, but it is also nice served with a spicy curry.
+It is traditionally eaten for breakfast, but it is also nice served along side of a spicy curry.

 - Prep Time: 5 minutes